DevExpress/devextreme-vue/README.md

 * [License](#license)
 * [Support & feedback](#support-feedback)
 ## <a name="getting-started"></a>Getting Started ##
+You can try this [live example](https://plnkr.co/edit/Jqnd4HB7CpFp1Xd3Ngj3?p=preview) (no need to install anything).

+If you’d rather use a local development environment check out the sections below.
 ### <a name="prerequisites"></a>Prerequisites ###
 [Node.js and npm](https://docs.npmjs.com/getting-started/installing-node) are required